International Neuropathology Meetings and Courses

 9-10 May 2014, Vaals, the Netherlands

 3rd Joint Meeting Belgian-Dutch Neuromuscular Study Club and German Reference Center for Neuromuscular Diseases of the DGNN.
 The meeting is organized in collaboration with the European Graduate School of Neuroscience (EURON).
-For the preliminary program and registration details please visit http: www.euronschool.eu
+For the final program and registration details please visit http: www.euronschool.eu

 Neuroscience School of Advanced Studies.
 Various courses between 24 May and 1 November 2014.
 The Courses at the Neuroscience School of Advanced Studies are carefully designed and orchestrated to maximize the potential for interaction between the faculty and participants.
 Each faculty member presents lectures and discusses with the participants for one entire day.
 Read more...